Comprehensive Dental Care in Urbana, Maryland

 General, Family, Cosmetic & Emergency Dentistry, Oral Surgery, Endodontics, Prosthodontics, Pediatrics, Orthodontics

-PearlFection Dentistry - Urbana Maryland specializes in family and general dentistry, with a concentration on preventative care and maintaining good oral health.
-Dr EJ Stringer DMD, Dr Robert Kenyon and the entire team offer a full array of dental services here in our Urbana Maryland dental office to help you maintain healthy teeth.
+PearlFection Dentistry - Urbana specializes in family and general dentistry, with a concentration on preventative care and maintaining good oral health.
+Dr. EJ Stringer DMD, Dr. Lawson, and the entire team offer a full array of dental services here in our Urbana Maryland dental office to help you maintain healthy teeth.

-Dr Stringer has a particular interest in Cosmetic, Restorative and Pediatric dental care and taking care of children's dental needs has become one of the focuses at the practice.
+Dr. Stringer has a particular interest in Cosmetic, Restorative and Pediatric dental care and taking care of children's dental needs has become one of the focuses at the practice.
 Dr Stringer has extensive experience with pediatric dental patients and enjoys working with kids.
-Dr Stringer also focuses on the orthodontic treatment in our office.
 She is a certified Invisalign provider.